cloud-bulldozer/e2e-benchmarking/workloads/upgrade-perf/README.md

 ## Environment variables

-### SCALE
+### VERSION
 Default: ''
-The target scale of the workers in the cluster.
+The target version of the cluster.
 THIS IS A REQUIRED VARIABLE

+## TOIMAGE
+Default: ''
+This is an optional location of an image to upgrade to.
+If set you will STILL need to assign the VERSION variable as well to match what the end result will be.

 ### POLL_INTERVAL
 Default: 5
-How long (in seconds) to have the scale test wait inbetween ready checks
+How long (in seconds) to have the test wait inbetween ready checks

-### POST_SLEEP
-Default: 0
-How long to have the system wait after a scale event

 ### TIMEOUT
 Default: 240
-Timeout value (in minutes) for each scale event
+Timeout value (in minutes) for the upgrade.
+NOTE: there is no rollback on failure

-### RUNS
-Default: 3
-How many times to run the scale up.
-It will scale down to the original size before running the next itteration

 ### ES_USER
 Default: ``